Lissy93/dashy/docs/troubleshooting.md

 For further troubleshooting, use an application like [Postman](https://postman.com) to diagnose the issue.
 Set the parameter to `GET`, and then make a call to: `https://[url-of-dashy]/status-check/?&url=[service-url]`.
 Where the service URL must have first been encoded (e.g. with `encodeURIComponent()` or [urlencoder.io](https://www.urlencoder.io/))

 If you're serving Dashy though a CDN, instead of using the Node server or Docker image, then the Node endpoint that makes requests will not be available to you, and all requests will fail.
 A workaround for this may be implemented in the future, but in the meantime, your only option is to use the Docker or Node deployment method.

+---

+## How-To Open Browser Console
+When raising a bug, one crucial piece of info needed is the browser's console output.
+This will help the developer diagnose and fix the issue.

+If you've been asked for this info, but are unsure where to find it, then it is under the "Console" tab, in the browsers developer tools, which can be opened with <kbd>F12</kbd>.
+You can right-click the console, and select Save As to download the log.

+To open dev tools, and jump straight to the console:
+- Win / Linux: <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>J</kbd>
+- MacOS: <kbd>Cmd</kbd> + <kbd>Option</kbd> + <kbd>J</kbd>

+For more detailed walk through, see [this article](https://support.shortpoint.com/support/solutions/articles/1000222881-save-browser-console-file).

+---

+## Git Contributions not Displaying

+If you've contributed to Dashy (or any other project), but your contributions are not showing up on your GH profile, or in Dashy's [Credits Page](https://github.com/Lissy93/dashy/blob/master/docs/credits.md), then this is likely a git config issue.

+These statistics are generated using the username / email associated with commits.
+This info needs to be setup on your local machine using [`git config`](https://git-scm.com/docs/git-config).

+Run the following commands (replacing name + email with your info):
+- `git config --global user.name "John Doe"`
+- `git config --global user.email johndoe@example.com`

+For more info, see [Git First Time Setup Docs](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup).

+Note that only contributions to the master / main branch or a project are counted